 Note: Scores are not shown when the number of students tested is ten or less, either because the number of students in this category is too small for statistical accuracy or to protect student privacy.
+Double dashes (--) appear in the table when the number of students tested is ten or less.

-CAASPP Tests Results in Science by Student Group Grades Five, Eight and Grade Ten (School Year 2015-16)
+California Standards Tests Results by Student Group in Science (School Year 2014-15)

-Student Group Total Enrollment Number of Students with Valid Scores Percent of Students with Valid Scores Percent Proficient or Advanced
+Student Group Percent of Students Scoring at Proficient or Advanced

+All Students in the LEA

-All Students
+All Students at the School

-Male
+Male -

 Female

 Black or African American

 American Indian or Alaska Native

 Asian

-Filipino
+Filipino -

-Hispanic or Latino
+Hispanic or Latino -

-Native Hawaiian or Pacific Islander
+Native Hawaiian or Pacific Islander -

-White
+White -

 Two or More Races

-Socioeconomically Disadvantaged
+Socioeconomically Disadvantaged -

-English Learners
+English Learners -

 Students with Disabilities

-Students Receiving Migrant Education Services
+Students Receiving Migrant Education Services -

-Foster Youth
+Foster Youth -